 Areas for future research

-- Give suggestions for future research which could address the same problem.
+-Provide suggestions for future research which could address the problem.

 Strong final sentence (that leaves the reader with an overall impression of your views on the topic)